agg23/analogue-pocket-utils/README.md

 A collection of useful IP and information on how to develop [openFPGA](https://www.analogue.co/developer/docs/overview) cores for the [Analogue Pocket](https://www.analogue.co/pocket).

+For tips, tricks, and various learnings from a software dev's perspective, [check out the wiki](../../wiki).

 ## IP

 When possible, IPs will be provided with test benches.